 Matt Dana, Director of Web and Instructional Development, National Technical Institute for the Deaf

-Jenn Bronakoski, Communications and Marketing Manager, Student Affairs
+Jenn Bronakoski, Director of Marketing and Communication, Student Affairs

 Eric Koomen, Director of Communications, Marketing and Recruitment, Saunders College of Business